mudd-makerspace/mudd-makerspace.github.io/source/docs/policies.md

 ### Computer

 * Please ask before downloading especially large files.
+* There is an Oculus Rift connected to the computer; this is available for students looking to develop games for it.
 * Use of the computer for gaming or other frivolous purposes is not prohibited, but comes second to anyone else attempting to use it for an academic or nonacademic project.
 If this becomes an issue gaming, etc. will become prohibited.
 Make sure you logout of facebook or any other accounts when you are done working.
 * Be aware of students around and the danger they or their equipment may pose to you.
 You are required to wear safety glasses if anyone is using power tools.
 * Please don’t use this computer for piracy or inappropriate content.